 How are you going to maximize your garden space?

 With our “new normal”, I am going to be focusing much, much more on growing our own food.
+Are you growing a Victory Garden this year?
 This is the one thing that I can control.
 I can protect my family’s food security by growing as much of my family’s food as possible.
 While my garden area is not at all small, my goal for this year is to grow the majority of the food that my family will eat.

 How are YOU going to grow the most food possible in your garden space?